 Pain patients and our health care system could benefit from a more individualized and medical approach in this situation.
 We need to put a greater focus on providing effective medical detox, mental health assistance, and better long-term pain management approaches.

 Waismann Method® Rapid Drug Detox

 If you are seeking oxycodone without a prescription, you are likely to have a very dangerous addiction.
 Unfortunately, your life is also at risk.
-It takes one lousy pill to possibly kill you.
+It takes one lousy pill to kill you, possibly.
 But don’t lose hope.
 Fortunately, there is medical help for opioid dependence.
 Opioid addiction is a reversible condition, and with the right medical and emotional support, you can beat it.

-Most importantly, there are humane and effective opioid rapid detox treatment programs available — programs that do not require you to suffer through additional withdrawal symptoms or share your most private inner-feelings with strangers.
+Most importantly, humane and effective opioid rapid detox treatment programs are available — programs that do not require you to suffer through additional withdrawal symptoms or share your most private inner-feelings with strangers.
 All of our opioid detoxification offers close professional monitoring and managing through the acute withdrawals.
-Although we are world-renowned for rapid detoxification under anesthesia, which includes a combination of sedation and antagonist medications, it is not all we offer.
-We provide the best medical opioid treatment to allow each person to achieve the most successful, safe and comfortable detoxification.
+Although we are world-renowned for rapid detoxification under anesthesia, including sedation and antagonist medications, it is not all we offer.
+We provide the best medical opioid treatment to allow each person to achieve the most successful, safe, and comfortable detoxification.